ndarci/pomidaq-timelapse/timelapse/README.md

 ### Frame averaging

 It would probably improve image quality to implement a [frame averaging algorithm](https://www.nde-ed.org/NDETechniques/Radiography/AdvancedTechniques/Real_Time_Radiography/FrameAveraging.xhtml#:~:text=The%20digital%20image%20processor%20can,value%20between%20zero%20and%20255.) inside the `take_photo` function.

-### Image format command line argument

-It would be nice to be able to specify the desired image format when running the program, rather than having `jpg` hard-coded.

 ### Inconsistent logging